chialab/dna/docs/migrations.md

 Please note that VDOM convertion does not handle HTML entities and it can lead to unexpected output, reason why the default behavior changed.

-**Removed**

-Hooks, React and compatibility modules are now out of the scope of the DNA library and have been removed.

 ## From v2 to v3

 This is a list of changes requested to completely migrate to the DNA 3.0 version.